-This 750-hour program consists of one pre-requisite course, eight self-contained units of learning called modules, and a 30-hour clinic, which students must complete before they graduate.
-Each student must successfully complete the pre-requisite course before moving on to any one of the remaining modules in the program.
-Included in this program are 225 hours of Anatomy and Physiology, as well as introduction to principles and practices of massage therapy, massage fundamentals, massage and bodywork, pathology, business and success skills, and health and wellness.
+This 750-hour program consists of nine self-contained units of learning called modules, which includes an additional 30 hours (outside of the regular classroom training) of hands on training working in a massage clinic either on campus or in an off site clinic.
+Included in this program are 225 hours of Anatomy and Physiology, as well as introduction to principles and practices of massage therapy, massage fundamentals, massage and bodyworks, pathology, business and success skills, and health and wellness.
 Upon the successful completion of this program, graduates will have received the education necessary to attain a career in one of the most engaging and exciting fields today.
-The graduate may work in an entry-level position as a Massage Therapist in a variety of health care facilities, including, but not limited to, a massage clinic, hospital, chiropractic office, nursing home, health club, spa, resort, or in private practice.
-Massage Therapists may be employed in urban, suburban, and rural areas.
+The graduate may work in an entry level position as a massage therapist in a variety of health care facilities, including but not limited to a massage clinic, hospital, chiropractic office, nursing home, health club, spa, resort, or in private practice.
+Massage therapists may be employed in urban, suburban and rural areas.

-Frogram Outline MODULE NUMBER MODULE TITLE LECTURE HOURS LAB HOURS OTHER HOURS TOTAL CONTACT HOURS QUARTER CREDIT UNITS Pre-requisite Cours se MTD100 Introduction to Massage Therapy 40 40 0 80 6.0 Modular Courses MTD201 Business and Ethics 40 40 0 80 6.0 MTD237 Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 40 40 0 80 6.0 MTD263 Eastern Theory and Practice 40 40 0 80 6.0 MTD220 Energy & Non-Traditional Therapies, Wellness & CPR 40 40 0 80 6.0 MTD282 Deep Tissue, Myofascial Release & Pin and Stretch 40 40 0 80 6.0 MTD214 Neuromuscular/Trigger Point and Muscle Energy Techniques 40 40 0 80 6.0 MTD246 Clinical and Sports Massage 40 40 0 80 6.0 MTD295 Health and Wellness 40 40 0 80 6.0 MTD278 Massage Therapy Clinic 0 0 30 30 1.0 I PROGRAM TOTAL: 360 360 30 750 55.0
+MODULE NUMBER MODULE TITLE TOTAL CONTACT HOURS QUARTER CREDIT UNITS

+MODULE A Business and Ethics 80 6.0

+MODULE B Swedish Massage, Western Theory & History, Practice & 80 6.0

+Mechanisms of Health & Disease

+MODULE C Swedish Massage, Pre-Natal, Post-Natal and Infant, & 80 6.0

+Elder/Geriatric Massage

+MODULE D Eastern Theory and Practice 80 6.0

+MODULE E Energy & Non-Traditional Therapies, Wellness & CPR 80 6.0

+MODULE F Deep Tissue, Myofascial Release & Pin and Stretch 80 6.0

+MODULE G Neuromuscular/Trigger Point and Muscle Energy Techniques 80 6.0

+MODULE H Clinical and Sports Massage 80 6.0

+MODULE I Heath and Wellness 80 6.0

+MODULE J Massage Clinic 30 1.0

+PROGRAM TOTAL: 750 55.0